galihhhp/fastify-postgresql-ansible-automation/README.md

 ## Project Overview

-This project focuses on automating the deployment of Node.js applications using Ansible.
+This project focuses on automating the deployment of Fastify applications using Ansible.
 It covers the installation of Node.js, configuration of the environment, and deployment of applications, ensuring best practices are followed throughout the process.

 ## Prerequisites

 - Ansible installed on your local machine or control node.
-- Access to a server or virtual machine where Node.js will be deployed.
+- Access to a server or virtual machine where the Fastify application will be deployed.
 - Basic knowledge of Ansible and YAML syntax.

 ## Directory Structure